NotImplementedLife/Flipnote.NET/README.md

 - add more tools
 - improve the preview window
 - update the plugin manager and create some plugins
-- add frame diffing and translation to the save options
+- add frame diffing and frame translation to the save options

 # Requirements